wearegainsboro/.github/profile/README.md

 ### 🤖 AI-Driven Software Development Company

-We design and develop intelligent digital solutions that automate workflows, improve decision-making, and accelerate business growth.
+We design and develop AI-powered, blockchain-enabled, and eCommerce solutions that help businesses automate operations, enhance decision-making, and accelerate digital growth.

-From AI agents and chatbots to custom software, web and mobile applications, cloud solutions, and intelligent automation — we build secure, scalable, and production-ready technology for modern businesses.
+From AI agents, intelligent chatbots, LLM applications, and automation to blockchain platforms, Web3 solutions, custom software, and enterprise eCommerce, we build secure, scalable, and production-ready technology tailored to modern business needs.

+Our engineering expertise spans Python, React, Node.js, Ruby, Java, Go, and Scala, enabling us to deliver robust solutions across web, mobile, cloud, AI/ML, blockchain, and high-performance enterprise ecosystems.

 ## 🚀 What We Do